gavinquirk/Gifmaster/README.md

-# giphy-homework
+# Gifmaster

-using giphy api to create and organize gifs
+The Gifmaster application searches for gifs using the giphy api.
+The user can click on a term button to search, and add more terms using the provided form.

+Gifmaster is deployed to github, and can be accessed by visiting https://gavinquirk.github.io/Gifmaster/